benborgers/www/posts/emojicdn-how.md

 [emojicdn.elk.sh/🐢](https://emojicdn.elk.sh/🐢)

 By default, the API returns the Apple artwork for the emoji.
 However, you can pass in a `?style=` parameter to get another platform's artwork.
-A full list of supported styles is [here](https://github.com/benborgers/emojicdn#emoji-style).
+A full list of supported styles is [documented here](https://github.com/benborgers/emojicdn#emoji-style).

 [emojicdn.elk.sh/🐢?style=messenger](https://emojicdn.elk.sh/🐢?style=messenger]